 Your child’s safety seat does not need to be replaced after a minor accident if the airbags didn’t deploy, the vehicle can still be driven safely, no one was injured, and the door closest to the car seat was undamaged.

-Contact Our Experienced Oklahoma City Car Accident Lawyers For a Free Consultation
+Contact Our Experienced Car Wreck Lawyer in Oklahoma City For a Free Consultation

 Car seats and booster seats are the best way to reduce the risk of serious injury in a crash, but even the best car seat can’t eliminate risk.
 If your child has been seriously hurt in a car accident caused by a negligent driver, seeking compensation is important to ensure they receive the medical treatment they need.